awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-wlm-query-slot-count.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/dg/images/psql_tutorial_wlm_200.png)
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/dg/images/psql_tutorial_wlm_210.png)

-   Notice that the first query is using one of the slots allocated to queue 1 to run the query, and that there is one query that is waiting in the queue \(where `queued` is `1` and `state` is `QueuedWaiting`\)\.
-Once the first query completes, the second one will begin executing\.
+   Notice that the first query is using one of the slots allocated to queue 1 to run the query\.
+In addition, notice that there is one query that is waiting in the queue \(where `queued` is `1` and `state` is `QueuedWaiting`\)\.
+After the first query completes, the second one begins running\.
 This execution happens because both queries are routed to the `test` query group, and the second query must wait for enough slots to begin processing\.